Haritavm/password-strength-lab/passwords.md

 | C!ph3r^Lab$Test#2025| Very Strong      | Long, mixed types, secure            |

 ## Screenshots
-See `screenshots/` folder for evidence of each test.
+See the `screenshots/` folder for evidence of each test.
+Note: Not all passwords have screenshots — only one representative example is included for each category (Weak, Medium, Strong, Very Strong).